The World Bank and the humanitarian-development-peace nexus

 - Saad-Filho, Alfredo.
 “Growth, Poverty and Inequality: From Washington Consensus to Inclusive Growth.”
 United Nations Department of Economic and Social Affairs Working Paper No. 100, ST/ESA/2010/DWP/100, November 2010.

 - Wisbrot, Mark, Dean Baker, Egor Kraey, and Judy Chen.“The Scorecard on Globalization 1980-2000: Twenty Years of Diminished Progress.”
 Center for Economic and Policy Research Briefing Paper, 2001.

 - The World Bank “A Practical Guide to Operational Collaboration between The World Bank and Non-governmental Organizations”.
 Annex II, The World Bank, 1995

-As part of the learning stream on the humanitarian-development-peace nexus, this event is the third session of six live interactive online learning events that ICVA and PHAP will be organizing in the coming months.
+As part of the learning stream on the humanitarian-development-peace nexus, this event is the third session of five live interactive online learning events that ICVA and PHAP will be organizing in the coming months.
 The purpose of these sessions is to provide NGOs and aid workers with a stronger understanding of the efforts to overcome the divide between the humanitarian, development, and – when appropriate – peace communities.